-Lawyers point out that DePuy knew of reports to the FDA of the Attune defects as early as 2014, and acknowledged knowing of the defects in their own words when they filed the application for the new Attune S+.
+Lawyers point out that DePuy knew of reports to the FDA of the Attune problems as early as 2014, and acknowledged knowing of the issues in their own words when they filed the application for the new Attune S+.
 However, they failed to warn patients of the safety issues.

-Now, the company faces lawsuits from hundreds or thousands of patients that have received faulty implants.
+Now, the company faces lawsuits from hundreds or thousands of patients alleging they received faulty implants.
 In most cases, victims could be entitled to compensation for past and future medical treatment, disability, pain, suffering and lost wages or enjoyment.
 Together, these could add up to very significant awards.

-Lawyers are still filing new lawsuits in 2018 on behalf of those who received a defective Attune knee implant.
+Lawyers are still filing new lawsuits in 2018 on behalf of those who suffered loosening of an Attune knee implant.
 And, since many cases can’t be diagnosed without an x-ray or surgery, they are urging anyone with the symptoms above to have their case investigated.

 It costs nothing to speak with a lawyer, investigate your case or file a claim unless you receive an award.
 Contact DrugNews today for more information about defective knee implants, or to speak directly with a lawyer.